Why you need a personal financial review

 Financial reviews are particularly critical as you approach retirement.
 By examining your current practices and working in adjustments such as making catch-up contributions to your 401(k) or IRA, you can be better positioned to meet your retirement savings goals.

+Now that we are almost half-way through 2021, it might be a great time to start your annual financial review.
 If you’d like to meet with a professional, most banks offer complimentary financial reviews – below is an outline of what those conversations can cover.

 Evaluate your current situation

-Tracking down and recording all of your income, holdings and recurring debt is the foundation of a financial review‡.
+Tracking down and recording all of your income, holdings and recurring debt is the foundation of a financial review.
 Start by taking note of income – be sure to include your salary, any second jobs, annuities and other sources of money coming in.

 You also need to tally up all of your expenses.
 This can be more time-consuming, as everything from your rent or mortgage to the $10 you pay each month for a streaming service qualifies.
 If you use a single credit card or bank account to pay for everything, you can review a statement to find most of your regular expenses.
 From there, you can find an average for variable costs, like groceries, and any bills that may be due less frequently, such as some quarterly or annual car insurance payments.
 Remember to include any debt and the associated interest rate, whether it comes from credit cards, loans or another source.

 As you review what you’re currently earning and spending, be sure to take a close look at what you’re contributing to retirement savings and other investment vehicles.
 While these contributions are currently expenses, they will pay off as income down the road.